jimwheaton/lendesk/README.md

-# LenDesk EXIF utility
+# LenDesk EXIF GPS metadata utility

-Writes EXIF metadata to a .csv or .html file
+Writes EXIF GPS metadata to a .csv or .html file

 ### Building and installing the gem